One of seven impromptus I’ve written in 2016, inspired by the sequence of hues that make a rainbow. This one is more on the romantic side.

 At some primeval level, her words made absolute sense.
 The same could be said about her subtle gestures, the way the knife glistened and touched the fruit’s outer shell in a circle, a pirouette, a fleeting spiral…

 “We’ve known each other for more than twenty years now,” she continued.
-“We’ve seen layers of one another fall, and others replace them, we shared secrets, ideas and hopes for the future over and over again, but there was always something in the way, one final threshold to cross.
+“We’ve seen layers of one another fall, and others replace them, we shared secrets, ideas, and hopes for the future over and over again, but there was always something in the way, one final threshold to cross.
 I promised to do it on your 30th anniversary, and you promised to follow along.
 I’m ready to uphold that promise.
 Are you?”

 The knife kept dancing, describing invisible outlines, leaping into a blur at the gates of the final barrier between them, conscious and subconscious no longer broken apart by fear and tradition, but ready to truly be as one.

-Mouth watering, thoughts dripping softly within her voice, Devon nodded as she held the peeled orange next to his lips, an open invitation to everlasting sweetness.
+Mouth watering, thoughts dripping softly within her voice, Devon nodded as she held the peeled orange next to his lips, an open invitation to an everlasting sweetness.

 “Take a bite and give me your mind,” she whispered.